adamlocker/my-wee-blog/_posts/sounds-of-2019.md

 I was looking forward to this Karen O and Danger Mouse collaboration from when it was announced.
 What surprised me was just how much I enjoyed it.
 It wasn't what I expected after hearing the first single, and this 9 minute opening volley with a couple of changes of pace was far more musically interesting than I was prepared for.

 ### 27. [Simmer - Throwing Snow](https://www.youtube.com/watch?v=EbQ0dtA-p0A)
 Another one from Paul, the man has form I'll give him that.
-This has a lovely, dirty, wub wub to it that I like to enjoy on my own.
+This has a lovely, dirty, wub wub to it that I like to enjoy on my own, sometimes in my kitchen.

 ### 28. [Suns of Gold - Leifur James](https://www.youtube.com/watch?v=HbZT-Rb83PA)
 A late entry to the list, I only discovered this because it was on Steve's [best of 2019](https://visitmy.website/2019/12/01/revivalist-aesthetic-musical-discoveries-2019/).
 This album is as glossy as a labrador's coat.